How to help someone who has drunk too much on a night out

 Remember, when someone has had too much to drink, their judgement might be impaired, so don’t get angry with your friend.
 Get them a glass of water or a soft drink, or even order them some food.
 This will stop them drinking and give their bodies time to process the alcohol.

 In the future, agree a drinks limit with your friends and make sure you have some soft drinks or water.
-For example, for each alcoholic drink you have, you could have one or more glasses of water before and afterwards.
-Also, make sure you both eat a meal before you have anything to drink.
-You could consider setting a budget for the night or only taking limited cash with you.
+For example, for each alcoholic drink you have, you could alternate with a glass of water before and afterwards.

 Someone affected by alcohol poisoning may experience: